mfortuna23/cub3d/README.md

 ## 💡 About the Project

 The goal?
 Create a simple 3D game engine using the **raycasting** technique (a bit like how early FPS games rendered 3D environments).
-Our engine loads a map, renders walls and sprites in 3D, and lets you move around as if you’re inside a pixelated labyrinth.
+Our engine loads a map, renders walls in 3D, and lets you move around as if you’re inside a pixelated labyrinth.

 ### Features:
 - 3D rendering with raycasting 🧱